wellington36/extrapolation_methods/README.md

 ## Usage

-In `acceleration.py` we have the transformations implemented above, and for use have the `acceleration` function, that receives on input:
+In `acceleration/esum.py` we have the transformations implemented above, and for use have the `esum` function, that receives on input:

 - *A series*: In the form of a function $f: \mathbb{N} \to \mathbb{R}$ returning the terms to be summed.
 - *The Transformation*: "Aitken_tranform", "Richardson_transform", "Epsilon_transform", "G_transform" and "no_transform", the latter being using the initial series without any transformation.